alkindivv/NatBots/Story-Bot-claim-swap/README.md

 ## Warning

-- Ensure you have sufficient CKB balance for gas fees.
+- Ensure you have sufficient IP balance for gas fees.
 - Never share your private keys.
 - Use this bot at your own risk.